TheNextLvl-net/TNLScreen/README.md

 # TNLScreen
-An easy to use and lightweight screen api for java
+An easy-to-use and lightweight screen api for java
 ```xml
 <repository>
     <id>releases</id>